 For more information on enhancing your current star rating, visit the North Carolina Rated License Assessment Project (NCRLAP) for details.
 Early childhood providers must work with their licensing consultant to schedule an assessment with NCRLAP.
 From there, the consultant will send a request to NCRLAP to schedule, and a scheduler from NCRLAP will then schedule the assessment.

 Technical Assistance, Professional Development & Quality Improvement Resources

 Region 11 Child Care Resources & Referral (RCCR&R)

 What is RCCR&R?

-Regional Child Care Resources & Referral (RCCR&R) of Guilford Child Development Provides a range of services to help childcare centers and family childcare homes provide the highest quality services for families in Guilford, Randolph, and Rockingham counties.Learn More Here
+Regional Child Care Resources & Referral (RCCR&R) of Children & Families First provides a range of services to help childcare centers and family childcare homes provide the highest quality services for families in Guilford, Randolph, and Rockingham counties.Learn More Here

 How is it helpful?
 The RCCR&R also provides workshops and further professional development opportunities for early childhood providers and more!